onurzdg/tokio-proxy/README.md

 - A Proxy server that Relies on Tokio to scale to heavy load via green threads
 - Establishes tunnels via HTTP Connect handshake
 - Creates short-lived tunnels to provide fairness to all clients
-- Uses an optional whitelist to only route requests to a few sites mentioned in the config.
+- Uses an optional whitelist or blacklist to restrict requests to si.

 Things to Improve
 -----------------